kai-e/kai-e.github.io/ReadMe.md

 Errata for the data refinement book: [pdf](pubs/dRE1998/errata.pdf).

-A [formalisation and proof](misc/PVS/problem69) of problem 69 "Greatest Common Divisor Algorithm" in PVS.
+[Formalisations and proofs](misc/PVS/) of problems from the "100 list" in PVS.

 <!-- ## Life -->